9 types of office layouts with pros and cons

 It facilitates communication and teamwork and creates a fun, engaging environment.
 Open offices are often more cost-effective and flexible because they can be reconfigured.
 They also use space more efficiently and foster a sense of community.

 The lack of partitions might lead to noise and distractions, making it more difficult for your team to concentrate.
+In a survey conducted by Savills UK, 37% of employees working under open-plan layouts said their workspace decreased their productivity.
 Privacy is limited, which is a drawback for confidentiality tasks.
-Additionally, some employees may find the constant activity overwhelming.
+Plus, some employees may find the constant activity overwhelming.

 3. Cubicle office layout